 Besides, the regulatory body was reluctant to acknowledge any Bitcoin ETF, referring to investor privacy and market manipulation as explanations for dismissing every ETF bid over the past two years.

 Until now, the regulator had not approved even a single ETF proposal.
 Moreover, SEC has been cautiously postponing the decision for as long as possible before dismissing them.
 The regulatory body was worried about the unregulated status of cryptocurrencies, which might lead to price fluctuations.

-The Founder and Managing Partner of Wilshire, William Herrmann, gave affirmation that the ETFs are protected from Bitcoin’s price unpredictability as a result of a multi-asset feature.
+The Founder and Managing Partner of Wilshire, William Herrmann, gave affirmation that the bitcoin ETFs are protected from Bitcoin’s price unpredictability as a result of a multi-asset feature.

 On December 18, a comment letter was filed addressing “how the [exchange-traded product] is structurally and fundamentally different from prior Bitcoin-related ETP applications,” remarked Herrmann.
 Its objective was to remove the concerns laid by SEC.